A digital nomad workstation

 2. Keep in touch with your clients and provide regular updates.
 This really helps to maintain your client relationships

-7) Research is your friend
+7) Research is Your Friend

 Research is a widespread topic of discussion in the digital nomad community.
 You can research popular digital nomad destinations, the types of accommodation available, the language spoken there, the different cultures and the delicious local food… The possibilities are endless.
 Hopefully, you felt a spark of excitement just from reading this!